Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 What is the 5% flat tax, and am I eligible?

 It's a flat, final tax on convertible foreign-currency income for services, deducted by your bank when the money is converted.
-You're generally eligible as an individual freelancer earning under NPR 4 million a year, received through a PAN-linked Nepali bank account.
+Under the cited FY 2082/83 treatment, you are generally eligible as an individual freelancer earning under NPR 4 million a year when the income is received in convertible foreign currency through a PAN-linked Nepali bank account; confirm the threshold again after Nepal's mid-July fiscal-year rollover.

 Does it matter how my foreign clients pay me?